apache/cordova-docs/www/_posts/2020-07-18-uiwebview-warning.md

 ## CORS issues

 If you experience any CORS issues Cordova PMC member Norman Breau published a [post on his blog](https://breautek.com/2020/07/14/enabling-cors/) with a good explanation of CORS.

+## Weview issues

+If using a custom scheme, the WebView won't allow to load file urls in img/video tags (nor fetch them, nor anything). cordova-ios added a helper method to convert file urls to urls that have the scheme and the WebView can understand.

+window.WkWebView.convertFilePath('your/file/path');